What is a private treaty sale?

 Key stages of the private treaty process

-Securing pre-approval and property search
+Securing pre-approval and searching

 Property inspections and legal guidance